sneha-pawar23/Operationlizing_ML_in_Azure/README.md

-# Operationalizing The Machine Learning Model In Azure
+# :star: Operationalizing The Machine Learning Model In Azure

 The main objective of this project is to build a machine learning model using Azure Container Services.We are provided with the banking dataset.
 The main steps to be followed to perform project are as follows :-